-The outlook on DCL's long-term deposit and senior unsecured debt ratings is stable, reflecting our view that in the absence of any major turmoil affecting the bank's solvency or funding capacity, its wind-down will likely unfold according to the resolution plan.
+The outlook on DCL's long-term deposit and senior unsecured debt ratings is stable, reflecting our view that in the absence of any major exogenous turmoil affecting the bank's solvency or funding capacity, its wind-down will likely unfold according to the resolution plan.

-We also believe that DCL will be less affected than commercial banks by the deteriorating economic environment due to the outbreak of the coronavirus.
-Although its net result could temporarily be subject to some accounting volatility as a result of markets' instability, its public sector-focused assets will likely be more resilient in the current crisis than banks' loans to the private sector.
-Access to financing remains robust thank to the ability to issue government-guaranteed debt.
+We also believe that DCL will be less affected than commercial banks by the deteriorating economic environment because of the coronavirus pandemic.
+Although its net result was affected in the first half of 2020 by accounting volatility as a result of market instability and an increase in the cost of risk, its public sector-focused assets will likely be more resilient in the current crisis than banks' loans to the private sector.
+Access to financing remains robust because of the bank's ability to issue government-guaranteed debt.